 Working in Houston

-With more than 2 million people living within the city and well over five million in the associated metropolitan area, Houston is comfortably the fourth largest city in the United States.
-Nearly one in every five Houstonians was born outside the United States, making it a diverse international city.
-Learn more about the City of Houston and it's culture in the "Why Houston" brochure (PDF).
+With more than two million people living within the city and well over five million in the associated metropolitan area, Houston is comfortably the fourth largest city in the United States.
+Nearly one in five Houstonians was born outside the United States, making it a diverse international city.
+Learn more about the City of Houston and its culture in the "Why Houston" brochure (PDF).

 Houston has about 5,000 restaurants and offers every imaginable cuisine.
 You may know that we do steaks and BBQ pretty well, and also seafood (Houston is less than 50 miles from the Gulf of Mexico).
 Somewhat predictably, you can also get excellent Tex-Mex and Mexican food.
 If these options fail to satisfy, you are free to experiment with reckless abandon.
 Tired of Ethiopian, try Eritrean.
 If you had Lithuanian last week, Lapland is only a few latitudes away.
 In Houston you can dine from pole to pole, on the equator and on any tropic in between.